polystat/py2eo/README.md

 print(x)
 ```

 An anonymous function/lambda expression ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is extracted to a named function.
-This is not hard because complex expressions are splitted into simpler as described [here](https://github.com/polystat/py2eo#616-evaluation-order)).
+This is not hard because complex expressions are split into simpler as described [here](https://github.com/polystat/py2eo#616-evaluation-order)).
 For example code `f = lambda x: x * 10` is translated to something like:
 ```
 def anonFun0(xx):